01 of 04

 Hang a curtain but drape the curtain horizontal to the bed by laying the panel(s) over a ceiling-mounted curtain rod that you hang on the ceiling at the spot over the foot of the bed.
 This looks really elegant.
 Even though it's not technically a headboard, it draws that needed attention to the bed.

 02 of 04

-Make a Decorative Fabric Headboard for your Bedroom
+Make a Decorative Headboard

 Try making a headboard!
 All you need is a piece of wood cut to size, some batting, and a fabric that coordinates with the room’s colors and style.
 Many major home improvement stores will cut a piece of wood for you at little to no cost.
 Just bring the dimensions.
 You can use one whole piece or use a few vertical panels, with the number needed depending on the size of the bed.

 You have the option of having the headboard go all the way to the floor, or just have it hang so the bottom sits just below the top of the mattress.
 The latter is a bit cheaper, as you'll need less wood, batting, and fabric.